 Like a slice of the north dropped in the middle of all that vast, flat farmland of southern Saskatchewan, Cypress Hills Interprovincial Park is a fascinating geographical anomaly.
-The northern part of our province is well known for its thick forest, placid lakes and plentiful wildlife.
-The south, on the other hand, is not really known for any of these things (except maybe wildlife, if you happen to be into antelope and gophers).
-Immediately upon entering the Cypress Hills Interprovincial Park, though, you are transported to a wooded wonderland of pretty lakes, interesting hiking trails and shaded Cypress Hills camping options.
+Cypress Hills camping is very popular because it is a wonderland of pretty lakes, nice hiking trails and shady campggrounds.

 How High is Cypress Hills?